DarkFi x Monero Merge Mining using p2pool and xmrig

 xmrig setup

 xmrig is pretty simple.
-Just start it with a chosen number of threads and point it to p2pool's Stratum port. -u x+1 5000 is defined by the --fixed-difficulty setting we started monerod with. -t 1 is the number of CPU threads to use for mining.
+Just start it with a chosen number of threads and point it to p2pool Stratum port. -u x+1 20000 is defined by the --fixed-difficulty setting we started monerod with. -t 1 is the number of CPU threads to use for mining.
 With a low difficulty, one thread should be enough.

 Now we should see blocks being mined in p2pool and submitted to our Monero testnet.
 To stop mining you can ^C xmrig anytime to quit it or press p to pause mining.

 Now that everything is in order, we can use p2pool with merge-mining enabled in order to merge mine DarkFi.
-For receiving mining rewards on DarkFi, we'll need a DarkFi wallet address.
-In this example we'll use the following:
+For receiving mining rewards on DarkFi, we'll need a DarkFi wallet address so make sure you have initialized your wallet and grab your first address configuration:

 We will also need darkfid running.
 Make sure you enable the RPC endpoint that will be used by p2pool in darkfid's config: